13 Signs Your Shopify Store Needs a Redesign

 Signs You’re Still Using Shopify 1.0:

-• Your store was designed before mid-2021.
+• Your store was built before mid-2021 and hasn’t had a major redesign.

 9. Your Brand Has Evolved